After the Interview

 - Writing and sending a follow-up email.

-Why?
-Well, for starters, it’s common courtesy.
+There are many benefits to sending a thank you note.
+For starters, it’s a way to show your gratitude.
 Your interviewer has spent time and energy with you and on you and is spending additional time and energy evaluating you for the position that is being filled.
 It only makes sense, then, to thank them for that consideration.

 But a thank-you note benefits you, too, because it gives you the chance to reiterate your interest in the position you’re pursuing, as well as your qualifications and fit for it.
 It’s one last chance to make a compelling case for your candidacy.